pTiny/Calculator/README.md

 # Calculator

-Calculator for basic arithmetic (with a GUI).
+Calculator for basic arithmetic (with a GUI made around Tkinter).